chopinrlz/powerpass/docs/usage.md

 2. Login to the computer with this account and deploy `PowerPass` using the `Deploy-PowerPass.ps1` script provided with the release.
 3. Using the `Write-PowerPassSecret` cmdlet, write the credentials into the locker using a distinct `Title` to recall them later.
 4. Close PowerShell and log off.

+Now that you have credentials in your locker, you can use them in your script.
 ### Update your Script
 1. Open your script in your favorite PowerShell editor.
 2. Using the `Read-PowerPassSecret` cmdlet, fetch the credentials you stored earlier by selecting with the distinct `Title`.
 3. Configure your script to run as the `logon account`.
 4. When your script runs it will read the credentials from the encrypted PowerPass Locker.

+See below for an example.
 ### Example
 This code uses PowerPass to load Domain credentials from the logon account's PowerPass Locker:
 ```powershell